CYX22222003/test-app2/README.md

 # Getting Started with Create React App
 ## Note
-This project is created to test the Github Pages function
+This project is created to test the Github Pages function.

+## Some thoughts about future development
+- A routing may be added to enable the navigation between different webpages using "react-route-dom".
+My first attempt failed, it's maybe due to the missing of basename in the BrowserRouter element.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).